cdklabs/cdk-construct-analyzer/README.md

 * Provenance Verification: Verifies package authenticity and supply chain security.
 * Release Frequency: Regular releases signal iteration, patching, and progress.
 * Number of Contributors: More contributors reduce risk of abandonment and reflect shared maintenance.
+* Number of Features and Fixes: Counts occurrences of "feat" and "fix" in release notes from the past year, indicating active development.

 ##### Quality